 Ford has also made dramatic improvements to the suspension by adding Fox shocks designed to take a beating off the pavement on trails (serious off-road performance).
 There are also new shock towers than the standard Bronco and Sasquatch, which provides more wheel travel.

 There are many mixed reactions to this high-performance vehicle’s fuel economy rate.
-At the end of the day, we have come to the conclusion that Bronco fans are not going to order the Raptor for its gas mileage but its impressive performance.
+At the end of the day, we have come to the conclusion that Bronco fans are not going to order the Raptor for its gas mileage but for its impressive performance.

 The Raptor has a fuel economy rate of 15 mpg (miles per gallon) in the city, 16 mpg on the highway, and 15 mpg combined.
 This is slightly low compared to the fuel economy rating of the 2.3-liter four-cylinder Bronco in entry trim level (20 mpg city, 22 mpg highway, and 21 mpg overall).